Last Updated on May 29, 2023 by Ray Roman

 The stainless steel fermentors are lined up to the right of the bar.
 They are quite impressive.
 To say the area is clean is an understatement.
 It’s impeccable.

-For those like us who enjoy playing board games while enjoying great beer and company, you’ll find a nice selection of games to choose from at their game library.
+For those like us who enjoy playing board games while enjoying great beer and company, you’ll find a nice selection of games to choose from in their game library.

 They also have a gift shop with items from local artisans.